 He currently runs his own company called One Ocean International which offers ocean safety training and medical support.

-Joe is our other main trainer in WA, however regularly comes over east to help with interstate courses.
+Joe is our other main trainer in WA.

 Brad - Trainer